Macedonian Heraldic Society: Flag

 The flag of the society is a banner with a 1:1 proportion and with the blazon of the coat of arms.

 Executive Board

-President and herald of the society is Jovan Jonovski, member of the Orders and Medals Committee of the President of the Republic of Macedonia, member of the International Commission on Orders of Chivalry (ICOC), an associate member of Académie Internationale d'Héraldique (AIH).
+President and Chief herald of the society is Jovan Jonovski, physicist, theologian and historian, member of the Orders and Medals Committee of the President of the Republic of Macedonia (2009–2019), member of the International Commission on Orders of Chivalry (ICOC), an member of Académie Internationale d'Héraldique (AIH).
 Editor of "Macedonian Herald".

-Vice President and pursuivant of the society is Petar Gajdov, lawyer, head of the phaleristics section.

-Secretary and pursuivant of the society is Aleksandar Gizharovski, software engineer, head of the vexillology section, editor of "Macedonian Herald".
+Vice President and Vardar herald of the society is Ivan Nacevski, Dentist, secretary of "Macedonian Herald".